rfluis/rcl/README.md

 Once all key-value pairs are dumped to vector, it is stored in the VF file compressed by zlib.

 OVF header have about 20 pairs and VF have some _extensions_ (new keys), so about 30 pairs.
-This data is stored in a regular C++ `map<string,string>` when loaded and packed all together in files because using a DB system is cracking a nut with a sledgehammer.
+This data is stored in a regular C++ `map<string,string>` when loaded and packed all together in file because using a DB system is *cracking a nut with a sledgehammer*.
 Numerical values are stored converted to a regular ASCII human-readable string.

 ### Field storage